In the guide

 Inspection plans can be developed to improve the effectiveness of regulatory inspections whilst minimising disruption, preventing any breaches of the law and avoiding the need for frequent checks by regulators.
 Local authorities must follow these plans unless the Primary Authority has been notified and an alternative course of action has been agreed.

-Primary Authority partnerships with Trading Standards services typically cover the following legislation:
+Primary Authority partnerships with Trading Standards typically cover the following relevant functions:

 • animal health and welfare